Edoz/SubMerge/README.md

 You can use this utility to offset a single subtitle file to a new start time and/or to merge multiple subtitle files into a single (correctly formatted) srt file.
 You'll need the proper start time for each of the files

+how to use:

+clone repo

-put your srt file(s) in the submerge/ directory
+put your srt file(s) in the SubMerge directory (same directory with folders submerge and submergetests)

 open terminal/command prompt

-cd into submerge
+cd into SubMerge/submerge

-javac SubMerge.java
+javac *.java

+cd ..

-java SubMerge
+java submerge.SubMerge

 follow instructions